fragro/Open-Assembly/docs/installation.rst

 	git clone git://github.com/fragro/Open-Assembly.git

 Next you just need to create a sandbox app in dotcloud.
 Replace ''appname'' with what you want to call your deployment of OA.
-If you want to use the git repository to push the latest version.
-Otherwise remove --git

 .. code-block:: bash

-	dotcloud create --git appname
+	dotcloud create appname

 First you need to specify some important environment variables from S3 and your Email host.
 First the required environment variables for S3 Amazon cloud server, where image files are stored.